noacubestudio/2d-rewriting/README.md

 A row of fully ignored pixels (such as any saturated color) indicates the end of one rule and the start of another.
 Gaps can be any width.

 To combine multiple rewrites in a single rule (where all have to match), one way would be to make their dimensions distinct.
 Images in the row that are not the same dimensions as the ones to the left and right of them are not rewrites, but keywords that modify the remaining rule (or are used while the rules run).
 If the image does not match a keyword, it is simply removed.
-THis is why you can use a single black or white pixel to separate multiple rewrite rules that are, say, all 5x5 px patterns.
+This is why you can use a single black or white pixel to separate multiple rewrite rules that are, say, all 5x5 px patterns.

 The graphics for keyword graphics can be set by drawing them, one under the other, in symbols.png.
 The symbols correspond to the following keywords, in the same order:
 * rotate  (creates all 4 rotations for the rest of the rule)